Vicki Leekx: Release and reception

-Vicki Leekx has been downloadable for free since 31 December 2010 from a bespoke website.
+Vicki Leekx has been downloadable for free since 31 December 2010.
+In 2021, M.I.A. released the song "Babylon" and auctioned it as a non-fungible token alongside an extended version of Vicki Leekx, with proceeds going to the Courage Foundation.

 In its review of the mixtape, Sputnikmusic commented that "Maya Arulpragasam might have had a rough year, but with Vicki Leekx, she's ended it with a bang".
 Tom Breihan, a writer from Pitchfork, commented that in "its brief onslaught of sneery fun, Vicki Leekx only occasionally reaches the dizzy pop heights of Arular and Kala.
 But it does give us an M.I.A. who, once again, seems to be having a blast doing what she's doing.
 And it's great to learn this M.I.A. still exists".
-As of 6 January 2011, the track "Bad Girls" has been listed as "Best New Music" by the same website.
+The track "Bad Girls" was listed as "Best New Music" by the same website.

 Matthew Cole, reviewing the mixtape in Slant Magazine, described Maya as "an act of musical self-immolation from a self-styled outsider uncomfortable with her own marketability" but that Vicki Leekx was an "ensuing ground-zero dance party" to follow up such a "levelling of her image".
 Mike Schiller, writing for webzine PopMatters, was positive in his review but stated that the mix sounded like "an artist throwing ideas at a wall and seeing what sticks".
 In consumer guide for MSN Music, critic Robert Christgau gave Vicki Leekx a B+ rating, indicating "remarkable one way or another, yet also flirts with the humdrum or the half-assed".

 Track listing

-Although the mixtape consists of a single 36-minute file, the artwork released to accompany it lists twenty "tracks".
+Although the mixtape consists of a single 36-minute file, the artwork released to accompany it lists twenty tracks.